track-asia/trackasia-native/platform/windows/README.md

 cmake . -B build -G Ninja -DCMAKE_BUILD_TYPE=Release
 ```

-It will take some time to build and install all components on which Maplibre depends.
+It will take some time to build and install all components on which Trackasia depends.

 ## Alternative configure commands